Australian Drivers' Championship: History

 Formula 5000 continued until 1981, with fields shrunk to less than ten cars at some venues, a local variant of Formula Atlantic already in use since the late 70s, was adopted and proved immediately successful with large numbers of Ralt RT4s imported.
-But Pacific, or Formula Mondial as it was later re-badged, faded by 1987 and the local Australian Formula 2 category was adopted for a single race format while a Formula 3000 based formula, later titled Formula Holden was developed.
+But Pacific, or Formula Mondial as it was later re-badged, faded by 1987 and the local Australian Formula 2 category was adopted for a single race in 1987 and for the 1988 season, while a Formula 3000 based formula, later titled Formula Holden was developed.
 Formula Holden ran from 1989 to 2003 by which stage this formulae had become unviable, the international death of Formula 3000 causing a supply of chassis to dry up.
-In 2005 the present international Formula 3 regulations was adopted.
+In 2005 international Formula 3 regulations were adopted.

 Dwindling grid numbers in Australian Formula 3 saw CAMS elect not to award the Gold Star in 2015 for the first time in its history.
 This decision was made after the season had begun.

-In 2020 it was decided to revive the Gold Star for the new S5000 series of V8 open wheelers.
-The COVID-19 pandemic prevented a championship from being contested in 2020 delaying the titled being awarded until May 2021 when the 2021 season concluded.
+In 2020 it was decided to revive the Gold Star for the S5000 Australian Drivers' Championship series of V8 open wheelers.
+The COVID-19 pandemic prevented a championship from being contested in 2020 delaying the title being awarded until May 2021.
+S5000 racing was placed on indefinite hiatus starting in 2024.

+In 2024, the Australian Drivers' Championship will be sanctioned by the Australian Auto Sport Alliance, with drivers using the Hyper Racer X1.